 Encouraging, guiding and motivating the child to put in their best efforts is an important lesson, we as parents ought to teach our children.
 However, how we gauge the success or failure can always be based on an individual scale.
 Instead of being blinded by the ‘absolute’ grades of 100% we can assess our performance on the growth from past performances.

 Setting humanly achievable goals, driven by the skill-set of our child is, in my opinion, the best way to formulate expectations that derive positive results from our children.

 In today’s competitive world where everyone wants to ace the race, what are your expectations for your child?

 Here is mine for my pre-primary child :

 I want Pari to do good in academics, be active in sports she loves and also have a hobby that she nurtures all year.

 But is that possible with the burden of homework packed in bags of kids as young as 4 years old?

-- But this strategy often leaves me wondering whether I’m doing it right?
-Am I motivating my child enough to be who she can be ?
+♠ This strategy often leaves me wondering whether I’m doing it right?
+Am I motivating my child enough to be who she can be?

-- That’s when I keep a check on what her teachers at school expect from her.
-It guides me about how Pari is performing after the hard work we invest in every day.
+♠ That’s when I keep a check on what her teachers at school expect from her.
+It guides me about how Pari is performing with the hard work we invest in every day.

-- The catch being, around bed-time almost always Pari tells me that she had noted how I had tricked her into finishing her school-work.
-Though I can’t help but chuckle, but I then try to distract her by telling her how far we’ve come cause of this fun-racing-strategy.
+♠ The catch being, around bed-time almost always Pari tells me that she had noted how I had tricked her into finishing her school-work.
+Though I can’t help but chuckle, I then try to distract her by telling her how far we’ve come cause of this fun-racing-strategy.